sodacan-net/sodacan-core/documentation/languageReference.md

 ## General lexical rules
 The SCC language is relatively simple.
 In fact, it is designed to be used by non-programmers.
 While tabs and whitespace improve human readability, they are ignored in the language.
 Should more complicated logic be needed, other languages such as Java or C++ can be used.
 Very few reserved words are needed for any particular statement.
 Each statement will be described below.

 SCC is line oriented with one statement per line.
+Therefore, line endings are significant.

-### Case Insensitive
+### Case Sensitivity
+Key words are capitalized.
+User-created identifiers must be lowercase in order to avoid a possible conflict with keywords.

-In most examples, key words are capitalized.
-This is simply a convention to aid readability.
+&&&&This is simply a convention to aid readability.
 Statements, identifiers and other reserved words match regardless of case.
 ```
 	THEN
 	then